smidyo/smidyo-object-types/docs/yield-pipeline-body.md

 ```

+The price is calculated in the order defined in quotePriceSequence

 | Abstract            | Extensible | Status       | Identifiable | Custom Properties | Additional Properties | Defined In                                           |
 | ------------------- | ---------- | ------------ | ------------ | ----------------- | --------------------- | ---------------------------------------------------- |
 | Can be instantiated | Yes        | Experimental | No           | Forbidden         | Permitted             | [yield-pipeline-body.json](yield-pipeline-body.json) |